Rawanduz, a town in Iraqi Kurdistan, is a true gem and Iraq’s best-kept secret.

 Final thoughts on visiting Rawanduz

-Rawanduz, a mesmerizing destination in the stunning landscapes of Iraqi Kurdistan is probably my favorite spot in Iraqi Kurdistan.
-I highly recommend to visit this place!
+Rawanduz, a mesmerizing destination in the stunning landscapes of Iraqi Kurdistan, is probably my favorite spot in Iraqi Kurdistan.
+I highly recommend visiting this place!
 (But as always in Iraqi Kurdistan, go with someone that knows the area, either a local or a guide.)

 Rawanduz is known for its stunning landscapes, including canyons, Mount Korek, and the border between Turkey and Iraq.
 It offers a unique mix of nature and adventure.